Divide-And-Conquer/Divide-And-Conquer.github.io/_posts/Torch-rework.markdown

 ---
 # multilingual page pair id, this must pair with translations of this page.
 (This name must be unique)
 lng_pair: id_Examples
-title: Examples
+title: Torch Rework

 # post specific
 # if not specified, .name will be used from _data/owner/[language].yml
-author: Mr. Green's Workshop
+author: Martin Rawson
 # multiple category is not supported
 category: jekyll
 # multiple tag entries are possible